KTStephano/peaches-bot.docs/tutorials/tutorial03.markdown

 In the first tutorial we glanced over the first source code text box that appears with `/create-cmd`.
 This allows you to specify some code that runs during the command creation stage and tells the bot more about the layout of the command.
 This layout includes not only the inputs but also the default permissions.

 Command initialization exposes a few functions and data types to use.
-The functions are `addOptions` and `setDefaultPermissions` whereas the data types are `OptionType`, `ChannelType`, `CmdOption` and `CmdChoice` which work together.
+The functions are `addOptions` and `setDefaultPermissions`.
+Together these functions let you customize the command inputs (options) that a user can give to it, as well as the default required permissions that a member needs to have in order to use the command.
+Command permissions can be modified later through the Discord client.

-Here is the layout for the data types:
+Here is the layout for the input types that options can accept:

 **enum OptionType**